JonasGroeger/ddns-inwx/README.md

 # ddns-inwx

-This project aims to provide a ddns client for the DNS service at [inwx.de](https://inwx.de).
+This project provides a DDNS client for [inwx.de](https://inwx.de).

 ## Usage